rak-ahsan/yajra-datatables-laravel/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

 ## Licens
-The Laravel framework is open-sourced software licensed under the [MIT license](ht
+The Laravel framework is open-sourced software licensed under the [MIT license](h